couplingcafe/homepage/src/challenge/index.md

 ---
-title: Challenge
+title: Daily Language Challenge
 layout: challenge
+description: "This Next Verse Tho, These Bars"
 ---

 <h2>
   <i class="fal fa-trophy"></i>
   Challenge
 </h2>

 Have the native speaking partner select a favorite song of their language.
-Break down a lyric or verse.
-Have the learner understand and repeat it.
-Then sing it together.
+Together, go through the lyrics of part of the song until the learner can understand and repeat it.
+Then sing it together!

 The goal is to learn a few words and practice speaking at a song pace.